 Getting a shot at the doctor's office might not be the most enjoyable experience—with the needle and the doctor and that pesky arm pain that can come after for some—but vaccination is necessary to help your body defend itself against dangerous diseases, including seasonal influenza (flu).
 There's a reason CDC recommends everyone 6 months of age and older get a flu shot each year: Anyone can get the flu and it can hit hard.
-Last flu season (2017-2018) was particularly nasty: Around 80,000 Americans lost their lives due to influenza and 900,000 people were hospitalized.
+The 2017-2018 flu season particularly demonstrated the impact: Around 80,000 Americans lost their lives due to influenza and 900,000 people were hospitalized.

 The flu shot is safe, and you cannot get the flu from the flu shot.
 Most people have little or no reaction to the flu shot and the most common side effect is some discomfort in your arm hours after receiving the vaccination, including soreness, redness and/or swelling.
 A sore arm is much better than catching the actual influenza virus—which can knock you out for days or weeks with high fever, cough and muscle aches—but why do some people experience this particular side effect of the flu shot?